 No Buttermilk?
 You can make it yourself.
-Here's a Buttermilk Substitute: In a 1 cup measuring cup add 2 Tablespoons white vinegar or lemon juice.
-Fill the cup with milk, stir and let sit for 5 minutes.
+Here's a Buttermilk Substitute: In a measuring cup add 2 Tablespoons white vinegar or lemon juice.
+Fill the cup with milk to the 1 1/4 cup mark, stir and let sit for 5 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.